 |Beef||150g cooked (palm size)||4.6|

 |Chicken liver pate||40g (2 tablespoons)||2.5|

 |Lentils||1 cup cooked||6.6|

 TOP 10 TIPS – To increase your iron absorption

-- Consume foods high in vitamin C such as capsicum, berries, citrus and guava and malic acid rich foods such as watermelon, berries, kiwi, apricots and mango in the same meal to enhance non-heme iron absorption.
+*Consume foods high in vitamin C such as capsicum, berries, citrus and guava and malic acid rich foods such as watermelon, berries, kiwi, apricots and mango in the same meal to enhance non-heme iron absorption.
 Don’t forget natures wonders such as parsley and beetroot that are also great blood builders.

-- Separate some foods.
-Consume foods containing substances that inhibit iron at least 2 hours away from an iron rich meal or iron supplements such as calcium, oxalic acid, tannins and phytate-containing foods may all reduce the absorption of iron when consumed together.
+*Separate iron from calcium-rich foods.
+Consume foods containing substances that inhibit iron at least 2 hours away from an iron-rich meal or iron supplements.
+Calcium, oxalic acid, tannins and phytate-containing foods may all reduce the absorption of iron when consumed together.

-- Dairy foods such as cow’s milk, cheese and yogurt and calcium supplements.
+- Calcium-rich foods such as cow’s milk, cheese, yogurt and calcium supplements.

-- Be aware of drugs such as antacids like Mylanta, antibiotics and aspirin decrease iron absorption.
-Separate iron supplements and iron rich foods from medications.
+*Be aware of drugs such as antacids like Mylanta, antibiotics, and aspirin which decrease iron absorption.
+Separate iron supplements and iron-rich foods from medications.

-- Avoid self-prescribing supplements as too much iron can be toxic!
-See a qualified healthcare practitioner for testing, advice on your iron status and the quantity and best form of iron to take.
+*Avoid self-prescribing supplements as too much iron can be toxic!
+See your naturopath for testing, advice on your iron status, and the quantity and best form of iron to take.